 - 1 tablespoon canola oil

-- 1 cup diced onion
+- 1 cup diced white or yellow onion

 - 8 ounces sliced button mushrooms

 - 1/2 teaspoon dried thyme2

 - Heat a large skillet over medium-high heat.

 - While skillet is heating up, trim the fat from the roast and cube it.

 - Add oil and swirl pan to coat.

 - Brown roast on all sides, and then remove to a plate.